 \section{Acknowledgment}

-This work was supported by the National Natural Science Foundation of China (No. 62401359, 62471289), the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0300703), Shanghai Municipal Science and Technology Major Project (2019SHZDZX01) and SJTU-Lenovo Collaboration Project (202407SJTU01-LR019).
+This work was supported by the National Natural Science Foundation of China (No. 62401359, 62471289), Quantum Science and Technology-National Science and Technology Major Project (Grant No. 2021ZD0300703), Shanghai Municipal Science and Technology Major Project (2019SHZDZX01) and SJTU-Lenovo Collaboration Project (202407SJTU01-LR019).